firedancer-io/solana-protocol/p2p/STLv1_0.md

 client_static_private, client_static_public := X25519_Keygen()
 ```

-It is assumed that the client knows the server's static key in advance.
+It is assumed that the client knows `server_static_public` in advance.

 The client or server X25519 static key MAY be derived from an Ed25519
 key using the `EdToX25519` operation, like so: